 The remit of professional bodies and trade associations in 2019 is a challenging and exciting one, demonstrating the value and contribution of your sector to the economy and society amid an ever-changing geopolitical backdrop and conflicting stakeholder demands.

-To help lead the conversation with Echo Advisory Board Member Neil Sherlock on conflicting stakeholder engagement and managing in a polarized political climate from New York is Mike Fernandez, a highly skilled professional who has helped organizations navigate complex challenges in technology, health care, food, insurance and financial services sectors, including the world's largest privately-held company, Cargill.
+Echo Advisory Board Member Neil Sherlock lead the conversation on conflicting stakeholder engagement and managing in a polarized political climate with Mike Fernandez from New York, a highly skilled professional who has helped organizations navigate complex challenges in technology, health care, food, insurance and financial services sectors, including the world's largest privately-held company, Cargill.
 Mike is also the youngest press secretary in the history of the US Senate and the first US-born Latino to serve as the CCO of a Fortune 500 company.

-The event is held under Chatham House rules to encourage a frank and open exchange.
+The event was held under Chatham House rules to encourage a frank and open exchange.